|AUTOMATIC METER READING (AMR) PROJECT|

 WHO & WHAT?

-The Clear Lake City Water Authority has decided to replace the water meters with an automatic meter reading system.
-CLCWA Board of Directors approved the meter project in the Fall of 2012.
-In the Summer of 2013 CLCWA is now ready to kick off the project.
+The Clear Lake City Water Authority is replacing water meters with an automatic meter reading system.
+The CLCWA Board of Directors approved the meter project in the Fall of 2012.
+In the Summer of 2013, CLCWA started the project.
 Currently all 18,000+ meters are each read manually by field crews.
 It is a time consuming process that can be improved with meter reads sent automatically to the billing office, thus freeing up field crews to focus on maintenance and repairs.
-Most of the meters within the District are past their 20 year recommended life span and would have to be changed out anyway.
-The CLCWA Staff took the opportunity to find more innovative ways to utilize technology and make the process more efficient and economical.
+Most of the meters within the District are past their 20 year recommended life span and would have to be changed out anyway, so the CLCWA Staff took the opportunity to find more innovative ways to utilize technology and make the process more efficient and economical.

-It should be noted that Automatic Meter Reading is not the same as the SMART Meters.
-The information collected from CLCWAs Automatic Meter Reading system is no different than having a water meter manually read on your property.
-It does not track what the water was used for or who used it, just simply that it registered through the meter.
+It should be noted that an Automatic Meter Reading System is not the same as SMART Meters.
+The information collected from CLCWA’s Automatic Meter Reading system is no different than having a water meter manually read on your property.
+It does not track what purpose the water was used for or who used it, just simply that it registered through the meter.

 WHEN & WHERE?

 CLCWA is scheduling this meter change out program over the course of 18 months in three phases.
 The First Phase will comprise of the radio infrastructure installation, all commercial meters changed out or retrofitted, and changing out the first of the residential meters.
 Phases Two and Three will be all residential.
 The order of the residential areas is determined by the age of the meters (replacing the oldest areas first) and by meter reading route.
 You will be notified before your phase begins, and again when your subdivision area is narrowed down to a specific week.

 National Metering Service, Inc. has been contracted to help with this endeavor.
 Criminal history checks are done on all National Metering Service, Inc. employees.
 They are also easily identifiable in a professional service uniform and carry company-issued photo identification.